Thijsvanede/AppScanner/README.md

 # AppScanner
-This code implements the Single Large Random Forest Classifier of AppScanner [1].
+This code was implemented as part of the NDSS FlowPrint [1] paper, it implements the Single Large Random Forest Classifier of AppScanner [2].
+We ask people to cite both works when using the software for academic research papers.

 ## Dependencies
 This code is written in Python3 and depends on the following libraries: